FabMasu/Autopsy-installation-for-Linux/README.md

 Installation script for Autopsy.
-Runs on Debian X64 (Ubuntu, Mint, ...) distributions Tested on Linux Mint 20.1 and Autopsy 4.17.0 with Sleuthkit 4.10.1-1 By Fabrice MASURIER.
+Runs on Debian X64 (Ubuntu, Mint, ...) distributions Tested on Linux Mint 20.1 and Autopsy 4.17.0 with Sleuthkit 4.10.1-1 By Fabrice MASURIER with the help of Nicolas Canova.

 The goal of this installation script is to help the software and most of modules installation.

-To run this script
+To run this script,
-copy InstallAutopsy.sh on your desktop
+copy InstallAutopsy.sh on your desktop.
 Type in a terminal

 sh InstallAutopsy.sh